-OCF: This mini Philly chain is where Tobey discovered the honey-bear latte (oat milk & cinnamon).
+OCF: This Philly mini-chain is where Tobey discovered the honey-bear latte (oat milk & cinnamon).
 We usually go to the large shop in Fairmount, near the art museum, but they also have a small outpost in Old City.
 They also have an excellent gingery chai.

 Nook: This cute little independent in Center City roasts its own beans and has the tastiest coffee treat ever – marscapone bars from the in-house bakery (ginger is our all time favorite, but the lemon is also yummy).
 15 S. 20th

 La Calombe: This Philly based national chain has good coffee, but it’s their draft lattes that are the standout (their coffee can be found at many shops and restaurants throughout the area).
-Their flagship store is in Fishtown, but my favorite is the small outpost in the historic Rohm & Haas building on Independence Mall, where you can sip your draft latte while appreciating the historic, plexiglass chandeliers (The Rohm & Hass Chandeliers: Coffee with A Modernist Masterpiece in the Midst of Colonial Philadelphia).
+Their flagship store is in Fishtown, but my favorite is the small outpost in the historic Rohm & Haas building on Independence Mall, where you can sip your draft latte while appreciating the historic, plexiglass chandeliers (The Rohm & Hass Chandeliers: Coffee with A Modernist in Masterpiece in the Midst of Colonial Philadelphia).

 Saxby’s: Another Philly based chain, this one is cool because of their community service mission.
 Several of their stores are student run, providing college students with academic credit and real world business experience.
 The store on the Drexel campus was the first of their Experiential Learning Programs (65 N 34th St).

 Function Coffee Labs: This independent roasts its own beans and always has a few creative options on the menu.
-Since they have a mosaic on the side of the cafe, it is the perfect stop when doing a walking tour of Isaac Zagar’s mosaics (Public Art & Philly’s Magic Gardens).
+Since they have a Zagar mosaic on the side of the cafe, it is the perfect stop when doing a walking tour of Isaac Zagar’s mosaics (Public Art & Philly’s Magic Gardens).
 1001 S. 10th

 ICI: This tiny bakery is a perfect rest stop when exploring the historic sites (or shopping) in Old City.
 They have good coffee, plus delicious macarons and stuffed shortbread.
 230 Arch Street

-Cake Life: The place for coffee and Instagram worthy pastries and cakes, both sweet and savory.
+Cake Life: THE place for coffee and Instagram worthy pastries and cakes, both sweet and savory.
 They have even provided several of Beyonce’s birthday cakes.
 If you really need a pick me up… try a unicorn hot chocolate.
 1306 Frankford

 Other coffee experiences:

 Fante’s: Yes, it’s a cooking supply store in the heart of the Italian market, but any list of Philly coffee spots would be lacking if it didn’t mention the best coffee deal in the city – the $1 espresso from their in-store coffee bar (no seating).
-If its summer, spring for one of the amazing coffee gratinas.
+If it’s summer, spring for one of the amazing coffee gratinas.
 A house-made biscotti completes the experience.
 1006 S. 9th

-Ray’s Tea House: A tiny place in Chinatown where you can get siphon coffee (free cookie included), along with really yummy dumplings.
+Ray’s Tea House: A tiny place in Chinatown where you can get siphon coffee (free cookie included), along with really yummy house-made dumplings.
 141 N. 9th